General Resort Information

 Ferry at the TTC - This larger boat takes you directly to the Magic Kingdom.

-Special Notes: Buses to the Disney's Hollywood Studios, Animal Kingdom, and Downtown Disney areas may also pick up guests at the Grand Floridian and Wilderness Lodge.
+Special Notes: Buses to the Disney's Hollywood Studios, Animal Kingdom, and Disney Springs areas may also pick up guests at the Grand Floridian and Wilderness Lodge.
 This can make for a long and crowded trip to get where you need to go.
 Boarding the water launch to the Magic Kingdom at the Polynesian boat dock, you also may find a boat already filled with guests.
 This boat picks guests up at the Grand Floridian before heading to the Polynesian and the Magic Kingdom.

 Hey!
 The monorail did not stop!
 Why?